BryanJacobs/FIDO2Applet/README.md

 1. Some browsers support FIDO2 in theory but only allow USB security keys - this implementation is for PC/SC, and doesn't implement USB HID, so it will only work with FIDO2 implementations that can handle e.g. NFC tokens instead of being restricted to USB.
 This prevents, for example, Firefox on Linux from using FIDO2Applet.
-Phyiscally USB-connected smartcards are still PC/SC devices, not HID ones!
+Physically USB-connected smartcards are still PC/SC devices, not HID ones!